 - A negative value of the coefficient denotes a reverse relationship.
 On a graph, it provides a downward slope.

-2. Correlation Between Height and Body Mass Index
+2. Interpreting Correlation Between Height and Body Mass Index

-3. Correlation Between Weight and Body Mass Index
+3. Interpreting Correlation Between Weight and Body Mass Index

 Finally, the correlation between weight and body mass index is 0.156708.
 The correlation coefficient value is positive and close to 0.
 It denotes that they have a positive relationship in the upward direction but also have a weak relation.
 As the value tends to zero, it provides a slightly upward direction.
 Again, BMI not only depends on weight but also height.
 That’s why you see some deviation on the graph.

 We have discussed step by step process of how to interpret a correlation table in Excel and also how to create a correlation matrix easily.
 I think you enjoy the whole article and take some valuable inside.
-If you have any questions feel free to ask in the comment section and don’t forget to visit our Exceldemy page for further Excel-related knowledge.
+If you have any questions feel free to ask in the comment section.